Web links, documents and free of charge tools

 Based on observations in different countries and many situations (Oldham UK 1953,

-Coenen GE 1966, Leidel US 1977) it is widely accepted that the body of the workplace
+Coenen GE 1966, Leidel US 1977) it is widely accepted that the body of a workplace

 air exposure distribution is well represented by the lognormal distribution.
 In

-the tails of the exposure distribution the lognormal distribution may not fit:
+the tails of the exposure distribution (<5% or >95%) the lognormal shape may not

-it can predict non-existing or non-realistic concentration probabilities exceeding
+fit as it can predict probabilities for non-existing or non-realistic concentration.

-The Geometric Standard Deviation (GSD) is the descriptive statistic for the variability
+The sample Geometric Standard Deviation (GSD) is the descriptive statistic for the variability

-(=dispersion) of the lognormal distribution and used for the extrapolations in
+(=dispersion) of the exposure data and responsible for the extrapolations in